voloko/uki/docs/core/builder.markdown

 You can access `build` and `namespaces` directly on the builder module (`uki`).
 Both of them belong to the default application builder.
-You can temporary override default builder by calling `builder.withBuilder`.
+You can temporary override the default builder by calling `builder.withBuilder`.

 Be cautious with the default builder.
-Changing it's `namespaces` will affect all code in the application.
+Changing its `namespaces` will affect all code in the application.
 It is safer to create a custom builder instance and pass it to your building code instead of changing default builder `namespaces`.